 Nature / Fun Happenings

-• March 3: World Wildlife and Irish Whiskey Day
+• March 3: World Wildlife, Peace Corps and Irish Whiskey Day

-• March 6: World Book and Oreo Cookie Day
+• March 6: World Day of Prayer and Oreo Cookie Day

 • March 7: Canton Township Established 1834